Shakespeare in the Park - Free Seats 3

 Getting There

-Shakespeare Glen occupies a gentle slope just a stone’s throw from the St. Louis Art Museum on the east-central side of Forest Park (Google Maps link).
+Shakespeare Glen occupies a gentle slope just a stone’s throw from the Saint Louis Art Museum (SLAM) on the east-central side of Forest Park (Google Maps link).
 How to get there depends on where in St. Louis you live.
-Forest Park is bracketed by Forest Park Parkway to the north and Interstate 64 in the south, so many travelers will use one of those two
+Forest Park is bracketed by Forest Park Parkway to the north and Interstate 64 to the south, so many travelers will use one of those two.
+We prefer taking Forest Park Parkway to Skinker to Lagoon Drive, but your route may vary.

 Parking

-You should also be aware that getting out of Forest Park after a show can take a while.
+Attendees should also be aware that getting out of Forest Park after a show can take a while.
 Streets can be particularly busy during a Muny show night, as The Muny and Shakespeare in the Park often end around the same time … and The Muny seats 11,000 people.
-You can avoid this by attending one of the earlier Shakespeare shows, before Muny season gets underway.
+You can avoid this by attending one of the Shakespeare shows in late May or early June, before Muny season gets under way.
 We find hanging out for a little after the show and staying patient helps.

 Costs and Considerations

-The play starts at 8 p.m.
-You can get pretty good seats if you get there at or before 6 p.m.
+In 2026, the play started at 8:15 p.m.
+You can get pretty good free seats if you get there at or before 6 p.m.
 By 7 p.m., the place fills out pretty good.

 Both the free and paid seating have areas for blanket seating and places for putting lawn chairs.
-Blankets are, as expected, closer than chair seating.
+Blanket spaces are a little closer than chair seating.
 The ground can get uncomfortable for me after a while, even with cushions, so I prefer lawn chairs.
 If you don’t mind sitting on a blanket for a few hours and get there soon enough, blanket seating offers the best views.
 Some of the closest lawn chair seating is pretty good too, though.
 If you sit a little farther back on account of getting there later, it’s also not a bad idea to bring binoculars.
 The sound, in our experience, is good in most parts of the Glen.

 It’s perfectly acceptable to bring outside food to the Glen, and many people do.
 There are also one or more food vendors on site, sometimes selling things themed around the show.